smart-edge-open/specs/doc/applications-onboard/openness-interface-service.md

 ## Traffic from external host

-Machines connected to attached interface can communicate with K8s pods of the worker node (`10.16.0.0/16` subnet) through `192.168.1.1` gateway.
-Therefore, correct address and routing should be used.
-Eg:
+When a machine is physically connected to an OpenNESS edge node over a cable would be able to communicate its pods when this physical network interface is attached to the cluster.
+This network interface can be attached by providing its PCI ID or MAC address to the `interfaceservice` kubectl plugin.

+The machine which is connected to the edge node must be configured as shown below in order to allow the traffic directed to the kubernetes cluster (example: `10.16.0.0/16` subnet) to go through `192.168.1.1` gateway.
+Update the physical ethernet interface and the Linux IP routing table as:

 ```bash
   ip a a 192.168.1.5/24 dev eth1
   route add -net 10.16.0.0/16 gw 192.168.1.1 dev eth1
 ```
-> NOTE: Default OpenNESS network policy applies to pods in `default` namespace and blocks all ingress traffic.
-Refer to [Kubernetes NetworkPolicies](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#applying-kubernetes-network-policies) for example policy allowing ingress traffic from `192.168.1.0` subnet on specific port.
+> **NOTE:** Default OpenNESS network policy applies to pods in `default` namespace and blocks all ingress traffic.
+Refer to [Kubernetes NetworkPolicies](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#applying-kubernetes-network-policies) for example policy allowing ingress traffic from `192.168.1.0/24` subnet on specific port.

+> **NOTE:** The subnet `192.168.1.0/24` is allocated by Ansible playbook to the physical interface which is attached to the first edge node.
+The second edge node joined to the cluster is allocated the next subnet `192.168.2.0/24` and so on.

+> **NOTE:** To identify which subnet is allocated to which node, use this command:
+>  ```shell
+>  $ kubectl get subnets
+>  NAME             PROTOCOL   CIDR             PRIVATE   NAT     DEFAULT   GATEWAYTYPE   USED   AVAILABLE
+>  jfsdm001-local   IPv4       192.168.1.0/24   false     false   false     distributed   0      255
+>  jfsdm002-local   IPv4       192.168.2.0/24   false     false   false     distributed   0      255
+>  ...
+>  ```
+>
+> The list of subnets represents which edgenode is allocated to which subnet (CIDR), e.g: node `jfsdm002` is allocated to subnet `192.168.2.0/24`.

 ## Usage